JD WARE KNIVES

 I began hand crafting knives more than thirty-five years ago, and in 1980, worked at the adobe forge of Don Primitivo Pablo Romano, a machete maker in Cualác, Guerrero Mexico.
 I am happy to be in Mexico again!

-Please check the Handmade Knives pages to see some representative examples of Kitchen, Folding and Hunting / Camp Knives.
+Please check the Handmade Knives pages to see some representative examples of Kitchen, Folding, Hunting / Camp and Coin Knives.
 To see knives that can be purchased immediately, check the Available Knives page.
 If you would like to order a knife made with specific handle materials, options or etching, please refer to the Order / Options page.

 Gracias,